 The FNPW Bushfire Recovery Program recognises the different levels of impact and works to support natural restoration as well as community-managed revegetation projects.

-Following the catastrophic bushfires in the summer of 2019 – 2020 FNPW developed the Healing our Land campaign to support the long journey the Australian people and the environment would take towards bushfire recovery.
+Following the catastrophic bushfires in the summer of 2019 – 2020 FNPW developed the Healing our land campaign to support the long journey the Australian people and the environment would take towards bushfire recovery.
 The Australian bush has developed unique and varied ways to recover after bushfires.
 Some ecosystems and habitats can be completely devastated by fire while others are only slightly damaged.

 This project was funded through generous donations from FNPW supporters across Australia and beyond.

-Grant round: Funding for project activities will be provided to groups through FNPW bushfire recovery grant rounds.
+Grant round: Funding for project activities will be provided to groups through FNPW bushfire recovery grant rounds

 FNPW Bushfire Recovery Nursery Locations

-We are proud to support community nurseries across regions impacted by the 2019-2020 Black Summer fires.
+We are proud to support community nurseries across regions impacted by the 2019-2020 Black Summer Bushfires.
 Each nursery will be growing seedlings native to the local region to support restoration of habitat over the coming years.
 The following nursery locations have been announced, more will come on board over the duration of the project.